daniel-hain/paper_skill_development_NO/README.md

 # paper_skill_development_NO

-Find code plus first results.
+Find code plus first results. ''More to come